-PART A to be Completed by Applicant Project Address: 2119 Mildred Street Parcel #: 0220112005 Related Permit #(s): TBD (If available) Applicant Name: Garrett Hodgins - Alliance Residential Company Applicant Contact #: 206.462.0142 Email: ghodgins@allresco.com Proposed water usage: 1-2 (number of connections) Customer type (check one) Residential Multi-Family Commercial X Other: Mixed Use I, the undersigned or my appointed representative, have requested the City of Fircrest to certify willingness and ability to provide the indicated service(s).
+PART A to be Completed by Applicant

+Project Address: 2119 Mildred Street Parcel #: 0220112005 Related Permit #(s):TBD(If available) Applicant Name: Garrett Hodgins - Alliance Residential Company , Applicant Contact #: 206.462.0142 Email: ghodgins@allresco.com Proposed water usage: 1-2 (number of connections) Customer type (check one) Residential Multi-Family Commercial XOther: Mixed Use I, the undersigned or my appointed representative, have requested the City of Fircrest to certify willingness and ability to provide the indicated service(s).
 I have read and understand the information provided by the City of Fircrest on this Certificate and acknowledge that the proposed project may require improvements to the water and or sewer system which would incur my financial obligation.
-Prior to final approval for construction of the water and/or sewer facilities, it anderstood that a legal contract between myself and the City of Fircrest which specifies the terms of water service, operational responsibility, and financial obligation may be required.
-Signature: Date 5/19/2022 Address: 1100 N Northlake Way Suite 236 Seattle, WA City, State TO BE COMPLETED BY WATER SYSTEM OFFICIAL
+Prior to final approval for construction of the water and/or sewer facilities, it is understood that a legal contract between myself and the City of Fircrest which specifies the terms of water service, operational responsibility, and financial obligation may be required.
+Signature: Address: 1100 N Northlake Way Suite 236 City, State Seattle, WA